Skip to main content

 Learning Objectives:

-• 1.
-Discussion of enacted and expired legislation and potential for tax reforms for exempt orgs
+• Recognize enacted and expired legislation and potential for tax reforms for exempt organizations.

-• 2.
-Open discussion with IRS Chief Counsel and Treasury and developments over the last year.
+• Identify IRS and Treasury developments over the last year.

 12:20 PM – 1:05 PM EDT